 The County is providing a free, web-based, mapping software so that individuals and community groups can participate in the redistricting process.
 The online software is available for use by the public to prepare and submit Redistricting Plans for the CRC’s consideration.
-This is a soft launch of the mapping software meant to give members of the public time to learn how to use the tool.
-We will continue to refine the software to include additional features such as sharing plans among users.

 If you would like to report an error or if you are in need of personalized help with the mapping software, please email firstname.lastname@example.org.
 Personalized help is available in English, Spanish, Mandarin, Farsi, Hindi, Korean, and Vietnamese.
 Interpreters will be provided for additional languages.

 - Priti Mathur from ARCBridge held a free public workshop on “How to Use Redistricting Mapping Software” on Thursday, September 9, 11:00 am (PST).
 Click here to view the recording.